 Dadheeni – Excessive consumption of curds and its preparations

-Gramya-oudaka-anupa mamsa – flesh or meat soup of animals living in water and marshy regions
+Gramya-oudaka-anupa mamsa – flesh of animals living in water and marshy regions

 Payamsi – Excessive consumption of milk, its derivatives and preparations